smart-on-fhir/smart-on-fhir.github.io/tutorials/testing/index.md

 ### Sample Test App

 To get you started, here is the scaffolding of a simple SMART-on-FHIR app that you can use for testing this mechanism.
-Note that you can't use teh "rawgithub" domain in production, but it can be handy for testing.
+Note that you can't use the "rawgithub" domain in production, but it can be handy for testing.

 launch.html